jessebyun/post-install-config/README.md

 <img src="https://imgur.com/I6TSQYr.png" height="80%" width="80%" alt="Help Topics"/>
 </p>
 <p>
 Configure different Help Topics which users can initially categorize for support.
-This can later be changed along with SLA by a Queue Manager for proper ticket prioritization for Help Desk Analysts.
+This along with SLA can later be modified by a Queue Manager for proper ticket prioritization for Help Desk Analysts.
 </p>
 <br />
 <br />